Egg Farmers of Canada Research Chair in Poultry Welfare Professor

 Widowski earned a Bachelor’s degree in Ecology, Ethology and Evolution at the University of Illinois-Urbana and then ‘discovered’ animal agriculture, earning M.S. and PhD degrees in animal science there.
 For 3 years she worked as Research Associate in the department of Psychology at University of Wisconsin-Madison managing two colonies of monkeys and studying their reproductive behaviour and biology.
 After moving to Guelph in 1990, she began working in the area of poultry welfare.
 Dr. Widowski was appointed a faculty position in 1998, and over the years, has taught undergraduate and graduate courses in applied animal behaviour and environmental physiology and supervised or co-supervised over 35 graduate students.
 Her research program has focused mainly on pigs and poultry.

 In 2007, Dr. Widowski was appointed Director of the Campbell Centre for the Study of Animal Welfare (CCSAW) and in 2009 named University Chair in Animal Welfare.
 As CCSAW Director, she has worked with a group of dedicated colleagues to develop and enhance research, training and outreach programs in animal welfare science at UoG (http://www.uoguelph.ca/csaw/).
-She headed the development and launching of a non-thesis MSc in Animal Behaviour and Welfare and helped to establish the Canadian Poultry Welfare Centre here (http://poultrywelfarecentre.ca/).
+She headed the development and launching of a non-thesis MSc in Animal Behaviour and Welfare.

-In 2011, Widowski was awarded the Egg Farmers of Canada Research Chair in Poultry Welfare and is now focusing her research on the housing and welfare of laying hens.
+In 2011, Widowski was awarded the Egg Farmers of Canada Research Chair in Poultry Welfare.
+She has a large research group working on housing and management that affects the behaviour and welfare of growing pullets and laying hens.